AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

 ## Step 1: Create/update Adobe I/O Project {#creating-adobe-io-project}

-1. Access Adobe I/O and log in with the System Administrator right for the IMS Organization.
+1. Access [!DNL Adobe I/O] and log in with the System Administrator right for the IMS Organization.

     >[!NOTE]
     >